jui-gupta/Implicit-data-based-recommendation-system/README.md

-# Implicit data based recommendation system using Alterating least squares
+# Implicit data based recommendation system using Alternating least squares
-This repository consists of my work on recommendation systems on different datasets
+This repository consists of my work on recommendation systems on different datasets such as music and retail

 ## Music recommendation system
 ### Table of contents